palver7/EquiConvPytorch/README.md

-To use this implementation, copy the equi_conv.py to the torchvision/ops directory in the torchvision package directory. run python test.py for testing.
+To use this implementation, copy the equi_conv.py to the torchvision/ops directory in the torchvision package directory.

+Run python test.py for testing.